peng1055/Dynamic-Supply-Chain/README.md

 <br><br>

 <li><h3><b> Input data of SCM</b></h3></li>
-Al values are constant and should be provided by user.
+All values are constant and should be provided by user.
 <br><br>
 <table>
 <tr>